iraf-community/pyraf/docs/pyraf_tutorial.rst

 Why a New IRAF CL?
 ------------------

-The current IRAF CL has some shortcomings as a scripting language that make it difficult to use in writing scripts, particularly complex scripts.
+The IRAF_ CL has some shortcomings as a scripting language that make it difficult to use in writing scripts, particularly complex scripts.
 The major problem is that the IRAF CL has no error or exception handling.
 If an error occurs, the script halts immediately